limbo666/IFTTT_to_ESP8266/README.md

 If everything is correct your will see a webpage with *"Detected: "* followed by your command (e.g. *Detected: on*).

 ##### Limitations
 This is an tcp server.
-NodeMCU firmaware has limited resources and this cannot co-exits if another tcp set on your project.
+NodeMCU firmware has limited resources, thus this server cannot co-exist if another tcp server on your project.

 The server works under plain http connection so it is possible to get attacked by sniffing the TCP communication.
-Thus, it is not recommended to use it on your nuclear reactor.
+Be aware that it is not recommended to use it on your nuclear reactor.